 Welfare Reform in Delaware has a long history of active involvement and partnership between and among state and local governments and the private sector.
-Over a multi-year period, Delaware has engaged government, the public and the private sector in dialog about the welfare system and ways to change it.
+Delaware has engaged government, the public and the private sector in dialog about the welfare system and ways to enhance it.
 Since its introduction in January of 1995, in the form of a waiver request, all sectors have had the opportunity to influence Delaware's welfare reform program in a series of public meetings and forums.

 A collaborative partnership among the Department of Health and Social Services (DHSS), Department of Labor (DOL), and the Delaware Economic Development Office (DEDO) worked to develop Delaware's TANF program.
 The Delaware Transit Corporation (DTC) is also a planning partner.
+The Social Services Advisory Council consisting of educators, health professionals, religious leaders, representatives of community-based organizations, advocates, and government leaders, all appointed by the Governor, continues to provide advice on improving the delivery of Delaware's social programs including TANF.